 In 1693, the Santa Ana people returned to the present pueblo location, about 27 miles northwest of Albuquerque, where they began acquiring adjacent land for agricultural purposes.
 Today, the Santa Ana Pueblo lands cover 73,000 acres east and west of the Río Grande and are home to about 500 residents.

 The pueblo offers numerous modern recreational activities.
-The boasts gambling, entertainment, a cocktail bar, 36-lane bowling center, an indoor event center and banquet and conference facilities.
-Santa Ana Star Casino, (505) 867-0000, www.santaanastar.com.
+They offer gambling, entertainment, a cocktail bar, 36-lane bowling center, an indoor event center, and banquet and conference facilities.
+Santa Ana Star Casino, (505) 867-0000.

-Santa Ana Golf Club features three beautiful 9-hole golf courses — Tamaya, Cheena and Star — that weave through the high desert hills.
-The club hosts several PGA championships and invites you to eat at the Prairie Star Restaurant, (505) 867-9464, www.santaanagolf.com.
+The Santa Ana Golf Club features three beautiful 9-hole golf courses — Tamaya, Cheena and Star — that weave through the high desert hills.
+The club has hosted PGA championships and invites you to eat at the Prairie Star Restaurant, (505) 867-9464.

 The Lovelace New Mexico Soccer Tournament Complex, which has 20 fields and two championship fields, is also on tribal land (505) 249-0092.

 Old Santa Ana Pueblo is located less than two miles (3.2 km.) west of I-25, Exit 242, 15 minutes north of Albuquerque near the intersection of U.S. 550 and N.M.
 528.